SoftwareTree/JDXAndroidSimpleExample/README.md

 This project shows a simple Android app using JDXA ORM to exchange object data with an on-device SQLite relational database.
 Some highlights:
 *	The object model consists of one POJO class (ClassA).
-*	The mapping specification is succinct.
+*	The mapping specification (in the file .../res/raw/simple_example.jdx) is simple, intuitive, non-intrusive, and succinct.
 *	API calls for CRUD operations are simple.
 *	JDXA provides handy utility methods for displaying an object or a list of objects.